RogerSalama/Verilog_Washing_Machine/README.md

-# 🌀 Washing Machine Controller – Phase 1 (Electronic Design Automation)
+# 🌀 Washing Machine Controller

 This repository contains the **Verilog** implementation and verification of a **Washing Machine Controller** finite state machine (FSM).